Xin00163/CV/Readme.md

 **YOOX Net-A-Porter Group** (November 2014 to November 2017)
 *Product Subeditor & Translator (Chinese speaking)*
 - Editing Editorial and Marketing content across channels
-- Ensuring high quality of content and tone of voice is maintained across channels
+- Ensuring high quality content and tone of voice is maintained across channels
 - Working on keywords with Search Engine Optimisation (SEO) team and Adobe Analytics team to optimise onsite and offsite search results
 - Liaising with Merchandising and all other teams involved in the editorial and marketing process (Content Tech, Web Production, Marketing, Customer Insight)

 **The Lingoes Ltd.** (April 2012 to November 2014)
 *Project Manager*
-- Defining the project, building a comprehensive work plan, aligning resources and managing issues, risks and budget to complete a complex project
+- Defining project objectives, building comprehensive work plans, aligning resources and managing issues, risks, and budget to complete a complex project

 **Creative Translation Ltd.**	(October 2011 to April 2012)
 *Assistant Project Manager*